Echelon Smart Rower review

 The Smart Rower has been made with the home in mind; simply taking the design of a rower that you see in the gym, and placing it in the home simply wouldn’t work.
 At worst, it would have been a major irritant to you and others living with you, so it's welcoming that Echelon put the home to the forefront of this design.

-Its measurements are fairly large at 124.5cm x 42cm x 65cm, which means you'll need plenty of floor space to accommodate it.
+Its measurements are fairly large at 212cm x 106cm x 52cm, which means you'll need plenty of floor space to accommodate it.
 Fortunately, Echelon has come up with an innovative solution: this rowing machine folds.
 Pressing a lever to the back of the machine allows the section with the seat to lift up, cutting the full length of the machine in half.

 The handlebar has a good grip, with easily-accessible buttons to control the 32 levels of magnetic resistance when needed, while the seat is comfortable enough for long workouts.